liesel-devs/smoothcon/README.md

 - [notebooks/test_gam_gibbs.ipynb](https://github.com/liesel-devs/liesel_gam/blob/main/notebooks/test_gam_gibbs.ipynb): A generalized addition location-scale model, using inverse gamma priors an Gibbs kernels for the inverse smoothing parameters.
 - [notebooks/test_gam_manual.ipynb](https://github.com/liesel-devs/liesel_gam/blob/main/notebooks/test_gam_manual.ipynb): A generalized addition location-scale model, using a manually initialized inverse smoothing parameter with a Weibull prior.

-## License

-Due to its dependence on `rpy2`, [which is licensed under GPL-2.0](https://github.com/rpy2/rpy2/blob/master/LICENSE) `smoothcon` is also licensed under GPL-2.0.
-As a result, if you depend on `smoothcon`, your project also needs to be licensed under GPL-2.0.